Skip to main content

 Directed by James Cameron

 A revolutionary visual spectacle, Avatar’s theater release was unlike anything audiences had ever seen.
 Not only was the process of writing and producing the film extremely extensive, but it was also incredibly expensive.
 Originally planned for a 1999 release, the technology was not quite ready for Cameron’s dream a reality.
-Since no studio would fund the movie at the $400 million budget he required at the time, in spite of Cameron’s reputation as a hit-maker he was forced to wait almost ten years, and the project still boasted a gigantic $237 million budget.
-Nobody cared what he was up to until they saw the end product, which was highly successful, with a total of $2.8 billion in the box office.
+Since no studio would fund the movie at the $400 million budget he required at the time, in spite of Cameron’s reputation as a hit maker, he was forced to wait almost ten years, and the project still boasted a gigantic $237 million budget.
+Nobody cared what he was up to until they saw the end product, which was highly successful, with a total of $2.8 billion at the box office.
 I myself went and saw the film in IMAX and standard 3D seven times.
 A singular technical feat, Avatar also boasts a strong story that may play with classic tropes, but finds unique ways to make them his own.

 Avatar | Official Trailer (HD) | 20th Century FOX